celestiaorg/talis/docs/architecture.md

    - Tasks are created and tracked in the database
    - Clients can poll for task status and completion

+### Import Flow / Types

+Users should import data types for the API defined in the API package.
+The API package should import the data types from the internal package.

+The only types defined in the API package should be the request and response types.

+Following this flow should allow `internal` to primarily use the DB models for types to reduce the amount of type definitions.

 ## Data Flow

 ### Request Processing